 - achieving individual and community behaviour changes by taking personal or collective action toward reducing greenhouse gas emissions

-The Community Environment Action grant supports Alberta’s Climate Leadership Plan by helping Albertans work together as stewards to take action on climate change.
-Many Albertans are already committed to environmental stewardship through initiatives that showcase our water and land literacy.
+The Community Environment Action grant helps Albertans to work together as stewards to take action on climate change.
+Albertans are already committed to environmental stewardship through initiatives that showcase our water and land literacy.
 This grant program provides an opportunity to broaden our climate literacy, meaning that we think, plan, and act with climate change in mind to help reduce greenhouse gas emissions.

-Applicants are encouraged to partner with other organizations to leverage all potential resourcing options, whether monetary or in-kind.
+Applicants are encouraged to partner with other organizations to leverage all potential resourcing options, whether monetary or in-kind contributions of goods and services.
 Co-funding will strengthen a given application.
 All funding sources must be disclosed in the application.

-A total of $600,000 is available in the Community Environment Action grant program.
+- Total of $2 million is available under the Community Environment Action Grant (CEAG).

-Eligible applicants must be non-governmental organizations incorporated and in good standing under the:
+Eligible applicants must be non-governmental organizations incorporated and in good standing under one of the following:

 - Alberta Societies Act